 Now this little tip could have easily been summed up in one sentence but I like to be thorough so I’ve broken it down for you with lots of photos.

-First remove your drill guide from the jig assembly.
+First remove the removable drill guide from the jig assembly.

-Do the same thing with the markings on the jig assembly.
+Do the same thing with the markings on the main jig assembly.

 If the paint starts to dry and does not come off easily, use a little bit of nail polish remover to get the excess off the surface.
 Don’t rub too hard or you will rub the paint out of the grooves.

-Once it’s dry, you should have no problem reading the measurements.
+Once it’s dry, you should have no problem reading the depth settings.